 - Check with your healthcare provider to make sure you should take an iodine supplement and that there are no contraindications (such as Hashimoto’s Thyroiditis).

 - Can be taken at the same time as other products and with food.

-- LUGOL'S IODINE Liquid should be shaken well before each use and put in some water to take.
-Follow with a glass of pure water.
-REMEMBER the liquid is just a 2% Lugol’s Iodine product.
-It does NOT contain any support ingredients found in the LUOGOL'S IODINE PLUS capsule product.
+- Lugol's Iodine liquid should be shaken well before each use and mixed in water to take.
+Follow with a glass of filtered water.
+Remember the liquid is a 2% Lugol’s Iodine product — it does not contain any co-factors found in the Lugol's Iodine Plus capsule product.

 - No need to be refrigerated after opening.

 - Patients with low levels of free T3 and normal T4, but elevated rT3 and mild to moderate Zn deficiency, taking oral zinc supplements for 12 months normalized the serum-free T3 and total T3 levels, decreased the rT3 and normalized TSH levels.
 (Nishiyama S, Futagoishi-Suginohara Y, Matsukura M, et al. Zinc supplementation alters thyroid hormone metabolism in disabled patients with zinc deficiency.
 J Am Coll Nutr.
 1994 Feb;13(1):62-7).
 Biochemistry.
 Second edition.
 Stryer and Lubert, editors.
 Freeman, New York, 1975; 240-246.

 - Abraham GE.
 “The safe and effective implementation of orthoiodosupplementation in medical practice.”
 The Original Internist, 2004; 11(1):17-36

 - Yuan, Shenyuan; et al; Application of Fulvic acid and its derivatives in the fields of agriculture and medicine; First Edition: June 1993